About Me

 Hi!
 My name is Lannie (pronounced “Annie with an L”)

-she/hers, 2nd-2.75 generation Korean-American, born and raised on the East Coast (between Maryland and Massachusetts) and a recent California transplant as of 2021.
-I cannot complain about the sunshine though I do miss the variance in seasons on the other coast. :)
+I’m a 2nd-to-2.75-generation Korean American, born and raised on the East Coast—between Maryland and Massachusetts—and a recent transplant to California as of 2021.
+I can’t complain about the sunshine here, though I do miss the changing seasons of the East Coast.

-I do this work because I believe you deserve a space where you can bring all of your parts and thus discover and deepen your self-understanding, and do so with compassion.
+I do this work because I believe you deserve a space where you can bring all parts of yourself, discover and deepen your self-understanding, and do so with compassion.

-I am committed to being an active agent in that process and am accountable to making sure that space is safe, open, curious, and reflective.
+I’m committed to being an active partner in that process, holding a space that is safe, open, curious, and reflective.

-It is a tremendous privilege to be invited into a shared space with you to hear your story, learn about the impacts it’s had on you, and join alongside in finding a path forward that feels grounded and right for you.
+It’s a tremendous privilege to be invited into a shared space with you—to hear your story, understand how it has shaped you, and join you in finding a path forward that feels grounded and true to you.

 About Me

-I particularly enjoy working with millennials, Asian-American's, and those new to therapy!
+I especially enjoy working with millennials, Asian Americans, and those new to therapy!

 • Authenticity